LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends: Concept of LLM4AD

 \subsection{Situation Descriptor}

-A situation descriptor transfers the current driving context $C$ into textual descriptions.
-The situation descriptor follows a predefined structure and employs natural language to provide a detailed textual description of the current driving scenario.
-It aims to provide LLMs with situational awareness and a comprehensive representation of the current driving scenario, allowing them to make appropriate decisions in the current traffic situation.
-This could include descriptive statements like ``You are positioned in the leftmost lane of a two-way highway" or ``A vehicle is located 50 meters ahead of your current position."
-The descriptor translates complex spatial and temporal relationships between different road users and ego vehicles intuitively into the natural language format, allowing context information to be reasoned by LLMs.
+The situation descriptor translates the current driving context $C$ into structured natural language descriptions.
+Its objective is to equip LLMs with situational awareness and a comprehensive representation of the driving scenario — such as ``You are positioned in the leftmost lane of a two-way highway" or ``A vehicle is located 50 meters ahead" — enabling appropriate decision-making.
+This descriptor intuitively translates complex spatial and temporal relationships between road users and the ego vehicle into a format the LLM can reason about.